jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

         # Redefine the --entrypoint if there is already one
         docker run -it --entrypoint=/bin/sh minio/mc

-- Pods are runnning forever in kubernetes.
+- Pods are running forever in kubernetes.

     ```json
     spring: